NicolasB2/Databases/README.md

 # Databases
 Final project of the database course.
-Data manipulation of a phone company using SQL and PL/SQL statements.
+<br>Data of a phone company handled by SQL and PL/SQL statements.